 Romancing the Seed

-After scarifying seeds in the fridge, plant blueberry seeds outdoors in the fall in warm climates and in spring in the North.
+After scarifying blueberry seeds in the fridge, plant blueberry seeds outdoors in the fall in warm climates and in spring in the North.
 For better cultural control, plant them in dampened Sphagnum peat moss in trays.
 Wherever you plant the seeds, cover then with only 1/4 inch of soil and keep the area continually moist.
-Blueberries can take six to eight weeks to germinate.
+Blueberry germination can take six to eight weeks.
 Hybrid highbush seeds germinate more unreliably and might take longer than their wild lowbush cousins -- so don't give up until 12 weeks have passed.
 Sprouting plants need sunny, warm conditions.

 After working so long for blueberry germination to take place, you will have tender sprouts.
 Plants will only grow 5 to 6 inches in their first year, so Northern gardeners might want to keep their plants in a sunny window during their first winter.
 Keep indoor trays on sunny windowsills with a florescent light mounted 14 inches above each tray to provide supplemental light.
 You won't know what combination of traits your plant has until it begins blooming and bearing after two or more years of growth.